blacksenator/fritzsoap/README.md

 ## Wishes

 First of all, it has to be said that the TR-064 interface is a great thing.
-Although around 500 actions give the impression that almost everything of the FRITZ!Box can be output or changed via SOAP, this is of course not true!
+Although around 500 actions give **the impression that almost everything of the FRITZ!Box can be output or changed via SOAP, this is of course not true**!
 From my point of view, Actions (functions) are missing for some interesting output and tasks.
 Just to highlight a few:

 * telephony